 Dropping Unused Attributes to Reduce Tile Size

 Dropping unused attributes to reduce tile size is achieved by explicitly filtering GeoJSON or database properties before or during vector tile encoding.
-In production pipelines, this is handled by passing a strict property whitelist to the tile encoder—typically Tippecanoe’s --attribute-filter flag—which strips non-essential keys from the Protocol Buffers payload before compression.
+In production pipelines, this is handled by passing a strict property allowlist to the tile encoder via Tippecanoe’s -y / --include flag, which keeps only the specified keys in the Protocol Buffers payload.
 Removing redundant metadata consistently shrinks .pbf files by 15–60%, directly lowering CDN egress costs, accelerating tile fetch times, and reducing browser memory overhead during WebGL rendering.

 How MVT Encoding Amplifies Attribute Bloat